Vitina Marcus: Personal life

 Marcus gave birth to a daughter, Athena, and a son, Giuliano.
 She left Hollywood in the late 1960s, and has resided in Las Vegas since the mid-1970s, earning her real estate license in 1986.
 She has been in real estate since then as Vitina Graham.

 Children

-Her daughter with actor Rory Calhoun, Athena "Kiki" Marcus Calhoun, was voted "The World's Most Beautiful Showgirl" in 1987, and received "The Key to the City of Las Vegas".
-Athena was also the weekly segment talk show host of Solid POI's Las Vegas Then & Now on radio station KLAV 1230 AM.
+Her daughter with actor Rory Calhoun, Athena "Kiki" Marcus Calhoun, was voted the "World's Most Beautiful Showgirl" in 1987, and received the Key to the City of Las Vegas.
+Athena was also the weekly segment talk-show host of Solid POI's Las Vegas Then and Now on radio station KLAV 1230 AM.